open-ephys/onix-bonsai-onix1-docs/articles/getting-started/reference.md

 [^3]: The Breakout Board analog output can be configured to accept units of volt or DAC step size (305.17578125 μV/bit).
 The appropriate "Scale" value is only relevant if you are ouputting in units of volts depends on the chosen analog output datatype.
-This datatype is configured by editing the <xref:OpenEphys.Onix1.AnalogOutput> operator's `AnalogOutput` operator's `DataType` property.
-This data is signed already, so no shift is necessary.
+This datatype is configured by editing <xref:OpenEphys.Onix1.AnalogOutput>'s `DataType` property.
+This data is already signed, so no shift is necessary.

 > [!TIP]
 > - If you are trying to insert the "Offset" value from this table into the "Offset" field in the Open Ephys GUI, insert